George Conway Points Out There’s ‘Something Pretty Damning’ In Mueller Report

-Husband of White House counsel Kellyanne Conway, George Conway, wrote an op-ed for the Washington Post on Tuesday, and in it, he points out that there must be “something pretty damning” in the Mueller report if it went so far as to point out that it couldn’t exonerate Donald Trump of obstruction of justice.
+Husband of White House Counselor Kellyanne Conway, George Conway, wrote an op-ed for The Washington Post on Tuesday, and in it, he points out that there must be “something pretty damning” in the Mueller report — if it went so far as to point out that it couldn’t exonerate Donald Trump of obstruction of justice.

-Conway is a vocal and frequent critic of the president and the pair have feuded recently over Trump’s mental fitness for office.
-Now, Conway is analyzing the Mueller report and says that while the report may not have had the evidence to prove a crime was committed, it definitely leaves the door open.
+Conway is a vocal and frequent critic of the president, and the pair have feuded recently over Trump’s mental fitness for office.
+Now, Conway is analyzing the Mueller report.
+He says that while the report may not have had the evidence to prove a crime was committed, it definitely leaves the door open.

 “Mueller didn’t have to say that.
 Indeed, making that very point, the president’s outside counsel, Rudolph W. Giuliani, called the statement a ‘cheap shot.’
 But Mueller isn’t prone to cheap shots; he plays by the rules, every step of the way,” Conway wrote.
 “If his report doesn’t exonerate the president, there must be something pretty damning in it about him, even if it might not suffice to prove a crime beyond a reasonable doubt.”